sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ### Getting Started

-NOTE: At present only Mac OS X and 64 Bit Ubuntu Linux is officially supported, however since Dollar is entirely based in Java it's trivial to port to other systems.
+NOTE: At present only Mac OS X and 64 Bit Ubuntu Linux is supported, however since Dollar is entirely based in Java it's trivial to port to other systems.
+Please add an issue on the GitHub project specifying the platform you'd like to help support.

 First download the Dollar scripting runtime from [distribution](http://dollarscript.s3-website-eu-west-1.amazonaws.com/dist/dollar-{{site.release}}.tgz)